Skip to contents

 Joining Data

-• The joining process is implemented in the 07_edfinr_join_and_exclude.R script.
+• The joining process is implemented in the 08_edfinr_join_and_exclude.R script (CWIFT is prepared in 07_cwift_clean.R and joined there).

-• Data from the F-33 survey, CCD Directory, ACS (unified, elementary, and secondary), and SAIPE sources are merged using left joins on shared district identifiers (ncesid) and fiscal year.
+• Data from the F-33 survey, CCD Directory, ACS (unified, elementary, and secondary), SAIPE, CWIFT, and Census Gazetteer sources are merged using left joins on shared district identifiers (ncesid) and fiscal year.

 • The procedure ensures that each district record is enriched with revenue, expenditure, demographic, and economic data.